Bledington: Morris dancing

-The name Bledington is well known by Morris dancers, even though the dances are seldom seen in the village today.
-The area is rich in Morris history, with performances recorded in Sherborne in 1711 and Churchill when a Morris team were paid six shillings for dancing at a Whitsun Ale in 1721.
+Although seldom seen in the village today, the area is rich in Morris dance history, with performances recorded in Sherborne in 1711 and Churchill when a Morris team were paid six shillings for dancing at a Whitsun Ale in 1721.
 There is also evidence that sides were active in Rissington, Icomb and Milton all close Bledington, in the late 1700s.
 Each village had its own steps and tunes, and the best-known are those that were collected by Cecil Sharp in the villages on the uplands of Gloucestershire and neighbouring counties.

 No recorded incidents of Morris dancing in Bledington itself exist before the mid-19th century, when a side from Bledington were remembered as having danced here and at nearby Fifield.
 The style now known as Bledington probably first entered the records with John Lainchbury, a farm labourer from Rissington who was the senior member of a set dancing in Idbury between 1850 and 1870.

 Charles Benfield began playing the pipe and tabour for the Morris in the 1850s and 'inherited' the instruments from the renowned Sherborne and Northleach musician Jim 'the laddie' Simpson.
 Benfield eventually went on to become a key character in the local Morris, playing for Milton, Idbury, Fifield and Longborough.
 By the 1880s, Benfield found it difficult to maintain a complete side, but dancing continued sporadically until the late 1890s.
 He ensured a link which touched almost four generations of dancers that enabled the dances to be recorded by Sharp and later demonstrated and refined by the Travelling Morrice, a group formed in Cambridge in the 1920s.
 To date, some 39 Bledington dances have been collected.